-SZ [m].i Skip if bit "i" of the data memory is zero
+SZ [m].i Skip if bit i of the data memory is 0

-Description If bit "i" of the specified data memory is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction $(2\ cycles)$.
+Description If bit i of the specified data memory is 0, the following instruction, fetched during the current instruction execution, is discarded and a dummy cycle is replaced to get the proper instruction (2 cycles).
 Otherwise proceed with the next instruction (1 cycle).